Phone: 020 8858 5497 Email: sao@sherington.greenwich.sch.uk

 How do we ensure effective governance?

-We have a full governors meeting once a term, with three sub-committees which meet at least termly:
+We have a full governors meeting once a term, with two sub-committees which meet at least termly:

 • Learning and Achievement